 Every day we provide cash advances on pending lawsuit settlements to plaintiffs across the county.

-Because civil lawsuits like personal injury or employment law claims lawsuits can take months or even years to resolve, plaintiffs often face financial hardships, especially if a claim-related injury prevents them from working.
+Because civil lawsuits like personal injury or employment law claim lawsuits can take months or even years to resolve, plaintiffs often face financial hardships, especially if a claim-related injury prevents them from working.

 If you are in this situation, getting a cash advance against your pending lawsuit could help.

 Pending lawsuit loans can even help you get a higher eventual settlement by taking the pressure off of your attorney to settle your case faster for a lower value.

 Any reputable lawsuit loan company ought to be fully transparent about the application process and the overall cost of a cash advance on a pending lawsuit.

 Typically, most lenders disburse a cash advance on a pending lawsuit equal to 10-20% of the settlement value.